peqpone/qpicross/README.md

-# vite-project
+# qpicross

-This template should help get you started developing with Vue 3 in Vite.
+Simplest Picross (nonograms) generator and game with Vue 3 and Vite.

 ## Recommended IDE Setup